 Let’s begin with the concept of how we experience time.

 Everyone experiences time differently depending on the quality of their awareness at any given moment.
 Do you remember your experiences as a child?
 Do you remember how time stood still and everything seemed to stretch on forever?
-The reason why children have such strong “present moment awareness” is because they are totally immersed in the present moment.
+The reason why children have such strong present moment awareness is because they are totally immersed in it.

-When we grow up, this “present moment awareness” begins shifting as we become more distracted by the world around us.
-We develop a tendency to get stuck in the past or too focused on the future and because of this, we completely miss out on the richness of our experiences and our sense of time gets distorted.
+When we grow up, this awareness fades away, and we become more distracted by the world around us.
+We develop a tendency to get stuck in the past or too focused on the future and because of this, we completely miss out on the richness and depth of our experiences.

-So if we want to get the most out of every moment, we need to slow down and learn to live in the moment.
-Here are some tips on how this can be accomplished:
+If we want to get the most out of every moment, we need to slow down and learn to live in the moment.
+Here are some tips on how to do it:

 1- Give your 100% attention to everything you do.
 Be fully present and make an effort to engage all your senses so that you can take in everything that an experience or person has to offer.